gitpeck/abhilashasaroj/vissim_tutorials.md

 Role: Self-initiated

 #### Project Brief
 I plan to develop small size tutorials to learn using PTV's VISSIM traffic simulation software.
 More specifically, the tutorials will focus on using VISSIM's COM feature to apply dynamic changes.
+In graduate school, it was hard for me to learn to use COM feature and play with simulation models as beginner programmer and VISSIM software user.
+I hope these small size tutorials give you a good headstart in modelling dynamic control in VISSIM.

+#### Tutorial 1: Getting started with VISSIM COM in Python

 Last modified: August 25 2020